Ryael/memoria/README.md

 2. Restart Button - This would allow users to restart a game without having to return to the Main Menu, effectively saving them a lot of extra clicks.

-3. UI Update - I'd like to update the UI, namely the settings menus such that they feel even more visually and themetically fitting.
+3. UI Update - I'd like to update the UI, namely the settings menus such that they feel even more visually and thematically fitting.

 4. Extra Difficulties - For people that would really like to push their memorisation to the max.
 Namely 8 x 8 card grids and 10 x 10 card grids.